JaseungKu/Klayout-JK/README.md

 2. PathToCPW
 This macro converts a path to CPW, not a stand-alone PCell.
 To use it,
 First, draw a path, and select it.
-Second, go to Edit -> Selection -> Convert To Pcel.
+Second, go to Edit -> Selection -> Convert To PCell.
 Third, select "PathToCPW".

 3. MakeMeanderCPW
 This macro creates a PCell for CPW alone.
 To use it,
 First, click "Instance" icon in the toolbar.
 Second, select "Jaseng_Lib" from 'library' pull-down list.
 Third, select "MakeMeanderCPW" cell from 'cell' pull-down list.
 Fourth, click on "PCell" tab to enter parameters.

-4. creatFluxTrap
+4. CreatFluxTrap
-Flux trap arrays are created in a selected cell.
+Flux trap holes are created in the selected cell.
-Need a cell called "fluxtrapsinglecell", which has only 4x4um^2 square in flux trap layer.
-Need to put x and y center positions of the cell in the CHIP coordinate in the code.
-A cell must not have child cells.
+First, select a cell instance where you want to create flux trap holes.
+Second, run the CreateFluxTrap macro: Macros-> Create Flux Trap